Sparse Reconstruction with Compressed Sensing

 Although deterministic sensing matrices are insufficient to satisfy the RIP condition, they can be used to provide instances for novel concepts.
+Unlike a random sensing matrix such Gaussian or Bernouli there is no such for a deterministic construction.
 The Vandermond matrices are one of the best deterministic matrices for recovering the -sparse signal; however, the reconstruction technique gets unstable as rises.
 Despite the lack of RIP support in the non-RIP deterministic sensing matrices, it successfully recovered the original sparse signal for the chirp function-based employing complex-valued deterministic matrices .
 Proved binary, bipolar, and ternary matrices are deterministic constructions of sensing matrices that satisfy the RIP of order Arash Amini and Farokh Marvasti.
 Because of the cyclic feature, the reconstruction process can be sped up using a fast Fourier transform (FFT) technique.
 Another type of deterministic CS sensing matrix is one based on mutual coherence. packing design in combinatorial design theory induces the connection between sensing matrices and finite geometry (Li, Ge)

 (Deterministic Construction of Sparse Sensing Matrices via Finite Geometry Theorem II.1).